Smart Pointers

 Allocation Management

-References can be nil (aka null).
-This is safe, when a nil reference is used unsafe it will give you a panic that it is nil.
-When a reference is set to nil, the reference count continues to run.
-So when you assign to nil any reference, this reference countdown by reference count and deallocates if necessary.
+pointer is used unsafe it will give you a panic that it is nil.
+When a pointer is set to nil, the reference count continues to run.
+So when you assign to nil any smart pointer, it's own reference counts down and deallocated if necessary.

-Assigning a reference to nil does not make all references to be set to nil.
-It simply ensures that the relevant reference no longer performs reference counting and disposes of ownership of the allocation.
+does not make all smart pointers which is uses same allocation to be set to nil.
+It simply ensures that the relevant smart pointer no longer performs reference counting for allocation and drops of ownership of the allocation.

-The nil drops allocation and reference counting, sets reference to nil.
-If you want to check if the reference has allocation, use the ptr != nil approach.
+drops allocation and reference counting, sets smart pointer to nil.
+If you want to check if the smart pointer points to an allocation, use the ptr != nil

 For example: